-- project proposal summary.
-This will include a brief overview of the project (300 words), how the proposed project will address the program objectives (300 words), and the how the project will deliver broader national benefits (200 words). - short CV (maximum of 3 pages) of the project lead from the lead Australian organisation. - In the EOI application, you will need to provide a high level budget outlining all cash and in-kind contributions. - Should your EOI be successful, you will be invited to submit a full application, which includes a more detailed project proposal.
-You must provide the following additional documents with your full application: - full cash/in-kind contributions and budget details.
-In-kind contributions must be able to be assigned a monetary value and be auditable.
+Should your EOI be successful, you will be invited to submit a full application, which includes a more detailed project proposal.
+You must provide the following additional documents with your full application:

+- full cash/in-kind contributions and budget details

+in-kind contributions must be able to be assigned a monetary value and be auditable.
 In-kind costs must be directly related to costs of delivering the activities of the project.
-They can include salaries of staff for the time they are involved, and other costs incurred for the duration of these activities. - letter of support from the lead Australian organisation outlining the cash and in-kind funding being provided to the project. - letter of support from each partner organisation outlining their role in the project, and their cash and in-kind contributions.
+They can include salaries of staff for the time they are involved, and other costs incurred for the duration of these activities. - letters of support on an organisational letterhead and signed by a representative with sufficient delegation/ authority to approve the commitment.
+Letters of support - from the lead Australian organisation outlining the cash and in-kind funding being provided to the project - from each partner organisation outlining their role in the project, and their cash and in-kind contributions

-- outline of arrangements for governance, security, and intellectual property rights (maximum of 3 A4 pages). - any requested material to support the justification of budget requests (for example, supplier quotes). - Short CV (maximum 3 pages) of the project lead(s) from the partner organisation(s).
+- outline of project management arrangements that demonstrates how the lead and partner organisation will manage and deliver the project.
+This may include information on project oversight, structures that support decision making and risk management relevant to national security and intellectual property (maximum of 3 A4 pages) - short CV (maximum 3 pages) of the project lead(s) from the partner organisation(s)